gregmulvihill/automated-dev-agents/README.md

 - Qdrant
 - FastAPI

-## Integration Points

-### Integration with Orchestrate-AI
-ADCA receives tasks and strategic direction from Orchestrate-AI, which handles:
-- High-level business strategy
-- Value-based task prioritization
-- Workflow automation via n8n.io
-- Global monitoring and reporting

-### Integration with MTMA
-ADCA uses MTMA for memory persistence and knowledge sharing:
-- Short-term memory for task context
-- Long-term memory for artifacts and knowledge
-- World state for shared context
-- Memory search for relevant information

 ## Contributing

 This project is in the conceptual phase and not yet ready for contributions.
 Watch this space for updates as the project evolves.

 ## Related Projects

-- [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai) - Strategic orchestration system that directs ADCA operations
+- [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai) - The strategic orchestration layer that provides business logic and workflow automation
-- [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) - The memory system used by ADCA
+- [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) - The memory system used by ADCA for persistence, context preservation, and knowledge sharing

 ## License